 The large Kimito island, the place you reach Örö from, is rather active in communal and cultural life, though again most if it is concentrated on the summer season with well-known jazz, movie and music festivals happening yearly.

-We, the residence organization, are mostly based in Helsinki, so our people will be on the island only occasionally, but can of course be contacted by email or phone for any inquiries.
+We, the residence organization, are mostly based in Helsinki, so we can visit the island only occasionally, but can of course be contacted by email or phone for any inquiries.
 To help you realize your projects, we can arrange contacts with the local community and artists as well as with people and organizations in our collaboration network and Finland in general.

 You are free to do a short trip to the mainland – we are not able to provide accommodation ourselves, but can help you find affordable housing.
 You are also allowed to invite collaborators, contacts and guests to visit your residency, just please inform us if there are people staying for longer than a few days.